dtex/barcli/README.md

 graph.update(0.25); // Sets bar to 25%
 graph.update(1.0); // Sets bar to 100%
-graph.update("The state of something"); // Replaces bar with the string
 ````

 Optionally, you can pass configuration parameters in an object.